About Equally Safe at Work

 Pilot in the NHS and third sector

-Equally Safe at Work is currently being piloting in the NHS and third sector.
-The NHS boards participating in the pilot are Ayrshire & Arran, Dumfries & Galloway, Public Health Scotland, and Healthcare Improvement Scotland.
-The third sector employers are ACOSVO, Chest, Heart & Stroke Scotland, Enable Scotland, PKVAS and Voluntary Action North Lanarkshire.
+Equally Safe at Work was piloted in the NHS and third sector between 2022 and 2023.
+The NHS boards that participated in the pilot were NHS Ayrshire & Arran, NHS Dumfries & Galloway, Public Health Scotland, and Healthcare Improvement Scotland.
+The third sector employers who participated in the pilot included ACOSVO, Chest, Heart & Stroke Scotland, and Voluntary Action North Lanarkshire.
+For more information on the pilot, you can read the evaluation report.

 About Close the Gap